xilingzou/Leetcode-doc/Python.md

 - a: list or an integer to draw the sample from; if it's an integer n, the list is range(n)(0 to n-1)
 - output_size: int or tuple of ints

+## dict.get(key, alt_value)
+- get the value of key
+- alt_value: return it if the key doesn't exist here